ecilasun/e32c/README.md

 This is a pipelined version of the E32 RISC-V system, with a very shallow pipeline depth.
 Current version has only two pipeline stages; FETCH(+STORE+LOAD) and EXECUTE(+DECODE+WBACK).

-This implementation is as simple as possible, and conforms to the RV32I model of RISC-V ISA.
+This implementation is as simple as possible, and conforms to the RV32IM model of RISC-V ISA (That is, it supports base 32 bit instruction set, and has hardware integer mul/div/rem operations)

 At this time, this system has good timing closure at 160MHz base clock speed (CPU+Bus on same clock).
 In the future this will be changed to set up the bus at a different speed than the rest of the system.